-The 6% increase is lower than or comparable to recent increases made by most other Colorado electric utilities, including cooperatives and municipal and investor-owned utilities.
+The 6% increase is lower than recent increases made by most other Colorado electric utilities.
 This also is only the second general rate increase we have made since 2013.

 In that time, our rates have gone up a total of just over 8%, even as inflation has grown 24%.

 We understand that even a slight increase in rates affects our members.
 Please know that you and your power needs are top of mind when CORE's board of directors makes any decision like this.
-These changes to the rates and regulations are necessary for our cooperative to cover the actual costs of power.
+These changes to the rates are necessary for our cooperative to cover the actual costs of power.